ASTRA: Let Arbitrary Subjects Transform in Video Editing: Experiments

-\textbf{Qualitative Results.} From Figure~\ref{fig:sota}, most competing methods (e.g., FateZero, TokenFlow, and VideoGrain) suffer from boundary entanglement and attention dilution, often leading to incomplete edits, background corruption, or attribute leakage across subjects.
-In contrast, IMAGEdit correctly transforms the designated subjects while preserving non-target regions, indicating that the prompt-guided multimodal alignment supplies robust multimodal conditions that precisely drive subject conversion.
-Moreover, existing approaches exhibit poor temporal stability under limb motions and occlusions, methods such as VideoPainter and DMT frequently show missing subjects or reduced fidelity, whereas our prior-based mask retargeting produces consistent mask sequences, enabling IMAGEdit to maintain frame-to-frame coherence and high fidelity under complex motion.
-Overall, our method yields more consistent and realistic edits, demonstrating the advantages of IMAGEdit.
+\textbf{Qualitative Results.} As illustrated in Fig.~\ref{fig:sota}, competing methods like FateZero\cite{qi2023fatezero}, TokenFlow\cite{geyer2023tokenflow}, and VideoGrain\cite{yang2025videograin} suffer from severe boundary entanglement and attention dilution.
+This results in incomplete edits, background corruption, and attribute leakage across interacting subjects.
+In contrast, ASTRA accurately transforms all designated targets while strictly preserving non-target regions, proving that our prompt-guided multimodal alignment provides robust conditions for precise subject conversion.
+Furthermore, under complex limb motions and heavy occlusions, approaches such as VideoPainter\cite{bian2025videopainter} and DMT\cite{yatim2024space} frequently exhibit missing subjects or degraded visual fidelity.
+Conversely, our prior-based mask retargeting ensures temporally coherent mask sequences.
+This allows ASTRA to maintain strict frame-to-frame consistency and high structural fidelity even amidst complex scene dynamics.

-\textbf{User Study.} The obtained quantitative and qualitative results underscore the substantial superiority of our IMAGEdit in generating results.
-To further validate the superiority of our method in human perception, we randomly selected 20 cases and recruited 20 volunteers to assess each method across three critical dimensions: Background Preservation (BP), Text Alignment (TA), and Video Quality (VQ).
-The volunteers ranked the edited videos according to these criteria to ensure a fair and comprehensive comparison across methods.
-As shown in Figure~\ref{fig:user_study}, IMAGEdit achieved the highest scores in BP, TA, and VQ, demonstrating its strong editing capability on videos with varying numbers of subjects.
+\textbf{Human Evaluation.} To complement our objective metrics with human perception, we conducted a user study involving 20 volunteers and 20 randomly selected videos.
+Participants ranked the editing outcomes of all competing methods based on three critical criteria: Background Preservation (BP), Text Alignment (TA), and Video Quality (VQ).
+As illustrated in Fig.~\ref{fig:user_study}, ASTRA consistently secured the highest rankings across all three dimensions.
+These subjective evaluations strongly corroborate our quantitative findings, confirming that ASTRA delivers superior visual fidelity and robust performance in complex multi-subject scenarios.